 - A Street

 - Olympic Drive

 - Red Wolf Trail

-- University Loop (incorrect: University Loop East or University Loop West)
+- University Loop East and University Loop West

 Student Activities Board

 All uppercase.
 May use abbreviation, SAB , after first reference.

 All uppercase.
 May use abbreviation, SGA , after first reference.

 See also, Carl R. Reng Student Union.